-Regarding VAT, with the implementation of the VAT e-commerce package on 1 July 2021, sales of fashion goods transported to buyers (B2C) based in Luxembourg are subject to domestic VAT at the current standard rate of 17 per cent, except for children's (up to 14 years old) clothes, which are subject to a super-reduced VAT rate of 3 per cent.
+Regarding VAT, with the implementation of the VAT e-commerce package since 1 July 2021, sales of fashion goods transported to buyers (B2C) based in Luxembourg are subject to domestic VAT at the current standard rate of 16 per cent (standard VAT rate temporarily reduced from 17 per cent to 16 per cent for the year 2023), except for children's (up to 14 years old) clothes, which are subject to a super-reduced VAT rate of 3 per cent.
 Accordingly, sales in retail stores and online sales with transport of goods to Luxembourg made to buyers based in Luxembourg are subject equally to domestic VAT.